 4 Free Ways to Promote Your Markets, Shows or Festivals

-Here are 4 free ways to successfully promote the shows, flea markets, fairs, festivals, bazaars, or other one-day selling events to help grow your business and get customers to shop your vendor booth.
+Here are 4 free ways to successfully promote the shows, outdoor flea markets, fairs, festivals, bazaars, craft markets, or other one-day selling events to help grow your business and get customers to shop your vendor booth.

 Any type of promotion is great, but can sometimes be pricey.
 This list is free, and it will help you grow your flea market business.

-As I talked in my last blog, 3 Reasons Flea Market Vendors Should Be on Facebook I stressed the importance of social media… specifically, Facebook.
+As mentioned in, 3 Reasons Flea Market Vendors Should Be on Facebook we stressed the importance of social media… specifically, Facebook.
 Facebook is a mega-communicator when it comes to show promotions.

 This not only lets people know you are a vendor at our show, but it also promotes the show to all your Facebook Friends as well.

-If the show/flea market you’re attending doesn’t send anything to you, call them!
+If the show or flea market you’re attending doesn’t send anything to you, call them!
 See if that’s something they can do.

-And if the venue doesn’t have Facebook… you can refer them to my previous blog on the importance of Facebook ;)
+And if the venue doesn’t have Facebook… you can refer them to our previous blog on the importance of Facebook!

-Another option is to make your own event on your Facebook page about the show/market.
+Another option is to make your own event on your Facebook page about the show or market.